MicrosoftLearning/mslearn-azure-ml/Instructions/08-Run-pipelines.md

 # Run pipelines in Azure Machine Learning

-A notebook is ideal for experimentation and development.
-Once you've developed a machine learning model and it's ready for production, you'll want to train it with a script.
-You can run a script as a command job.
+You can use the Python SDK to perform all of the tasks required to create and operate a machine learning solution in Azure.
+Rather than perform these tasks individually, you can use pipelines to orchestrate the steps required to prepare data, run training scripts, and other tasks.

-In this exercise, you'll test a script and then run it as a command job.
+In this exercise, you'll run multiple scripts as a pipeline job.

 ## Before you start